What is a ‘prosumer’ and why would you want to be one?

 At Haven Power, this led us to develop an entirely new way of working with our customers to assess exactly how they can do that.
 We call them our co-creation workshops and they enable customers to work out precisely what help they need, in partnership with our in-house team or our trusted third party intermediaries.

-Recently, along with embedded generation, we’ve helped ‘prosumer’ partners through services such as Demand side response, Power purchase agreements, Risk management, Energy audits, Budget forecasting and battery storage.
+Recently, along with embedded generation, we’ve helped ‘prosumer’ partners through energy solutions such as Demand side response, Power purchase agreements, Risk management, Energy audits, Budget forecasting and battery storage.

 If you think your business could benefit from being a ‘prosumer’, Haven Power can help you find the right solution – either through our in-house team or our network of expert partners.
 Just fill out our contact form to get in touch.Submit Contact Form